Luis Riu Bertrán: Early life and family

-Riu Bertrán was born in Olot, Girona, on 20 March 1933, the son of Juan Riu Masmitjà (1908–1996) and Maria Bertrán Espigulé.
-In 1950 the family emigrated to Venezuela, where father and son managed a small hotel in Barquisimeto before returning to Spain to start their Mallorca venture.
-He married Pilar Güell Boada in 1954.
+Riu Bertrán was born on 20 March 1933 in Olot, Girona, to Juan Riu Masmitjà (1908–1996) and Maria Bertrán Espigulé.
+In 1950 the family emigrated from Catalonia to Venezuela.
+In Barquisimeto, he and his father gained experience managing a small hotel before returning to Spain and entering the hotel business in Mallorca.
+In 1954, Riu married Pilar Güell Boada.

 Career

-In 1953, Riu and his father bought the Hotel San Francisco at Playa de Palma, Mallorca, the first property of what would become the RIU chain.
-During a trip to Germany in 1954 he met Hubert Tigges of Doktor Tigges-Fahrten; with that operator, the family organized Spain’s first charter flight combining long-haul transport and hotel stays for middle-class German travelers, helping to shape the modern package holiday model in Spain.
-The company consolidated its headquarters at the Riu Centre in Playa de Palma in 1982.
-In 1993 RIU and TUI created the centralized management company RIUSA II, S.A. —a 50:50 joint venture—to operate RIU-branded hotels; by 1996 Riu Bertrán was serving as managing director while a gradual generational transition placed his son Luis Riu Güell as group president.
+In 1953, Riu and his father bought the Hotel San Francisco at Playa de Palma, Mallorca.
+The establishment became the first hotel in what would later grow into the RIU chain.
+During his 1954 trip to Germany, he met Doktor Tigges-Fahrten whom he partnered with to create Mallorca travel packages that combined air travel and hotel accommodations for German vacationers.

+As the number of hotels increased, the company gathered its administrative and commercial functions at the Riu Centre in Playa de Palma, which became the group's headquarters in 1982.
+In 1993, RIU and TUI set up the centralized management company RIUSA II, S.A., conceived as a 50:50 joint venture to operate RIU-branded hotels.
+By 1996, Riu Bertrán was serving as managing director, while a gradual generational transition placed his son Luis Riu Güell as group president.

 Alliance with TUI

-RIU’s longstanding commercial relationship with the Tigges agency matured in 1977 into a formal corporate alliance with TUI.
-That year the partners constituted Riu Hotels S.A. as a dedicated hotel-development and property-investment vehicle whose principal objective was the construction and ownership of new resort hotels.
-The company’s share capital was divided with 51% held by the Riu family and 49% by TUI.
+RIU's commercial ties with the Tigges travel agency gradually developed into a broader collaboration with the German tour operator TUI.
+In 1977 that relationship was formalized through the creation of Riu Hotels S.A. as a hotel-development and property-investment company.
+The share capital was divided so that 51% remained with the Riu family and 49% was held by TUI.
+In 1993 the partners separated the ownership of assets from day-to-day hotel operations by creating RIUSA II, S.A., a 50:50 joint venture charged with managing and operating RIU-branded hotels worldwide.

-In 1993 the commercial partners separated asset ownership from hotel operations by creating RIUSA II, S.A., a 50:50 joint venture responsible for the centralized management and operation of RIU-branded hotels worldwide; this operational JV complemented Riu Hotels S.A.’s role as a development and property-holding entity.
-Subsequent transactions preserved the original ownership logic of the development vehicle; in 2021 TUI sold its 49% stake in the Riu Hotels property company to the Riu Group, consolidating full family control over the real-estate arm while the 50:50 operational JV continued to manage hotels.
+The essential separation of duties remained intact through subsequent business activities.
+In 2021 TUI sold its 49% stake in the Riu Hotels property company to the Riu Group which allowed the Riu family to gain complete control over the real estate business while the two companies maintained their 50:50 operational partnership for hotel management.

 Philanthropy

-On 23 December 1988, Riu Bertrán founded the Fundació Joan Riu (Joan Riu Foundation) in Girona, a non-profit devoted to the care and education of people with severe intellectual disabilities; the associated school and residential center had been operating since 1980.
+The Riu family has established their connection to social care through their work with the Fundació Joan Riu non-profit organization which operates in Girona to provide care and educational services for individuals with severe intellectual disabilities.
+The foundation was formally constituted on 23 December 1988, and the associated school and residential centre had begun operating in 1980.